-When you file a PSB rebate application for the first time, you have to complete Form GST66, Application for GST/HST Public Service Bodies' Rebate and GST Self-government Refund.
+If you file your PSB rebate by paper for the first time, you have to complete Form GST66, Application for GST/HST Public Service Bodies' Rebate and GST Self-Government Refund.
 If you are a resident of a participating province, you also have to complete the provincial schedule, Form RC7066 SCH, Provincial Schedule - GST/HST Public Service Bodies' Rebate, and attach it to your application.

 Since the rebate percentages for the provincial part of the HST are different for some of the participating provinces, you have to separately track the federal and the provincial parts of the HST paid or payable on your eligible purchases and expenses in order to claim the PSB rebate for both the federal and provincial parts of the HST.
-You also have to ensure that you do not include amounts for which you received a point-of-sale rebate for the provincial part of
+You also have to ensure that you do not include amounts for which you received a point-of-sale rebate for the provincial part of the HST in your provincial calculation.

-After we process your first rebate application, we will send you the personalized version, Form GST284, Application for GST/HST Public Service Bodies' Rebate and GST Self-government Refund, and, if applicable, Form GST284 SCH, Provincial Schedule - GST/HST Public Service Bodies' Rebate, for your next rebate application.
+After we process your first rebate application, we will send you the personalized version, Form GST284, Application for GST/HST Public Service Bodies' Rebate and GST Self-Government Refund, and Form GST284 SCH, Provincial Schedule - GST/HST Public Service Bodies' Rebate, for your next rebate application.

 Guide RC4034, GST/HST Public Service Bodies' Rebate, includes completion instructions for the rebate applications.
 You do not have to include original invoices or receipts with your rebate application.
-However, you must keep these documents for six years after the calendar year to which they relate, in case we ask to see them.
+However, you must keep these documents for six years after the calendar year to which they relate, in case we ask to see them at a later date.